dcarbone/tfcloud-provider-push-action/README.md

 Personally, I recommend creating a shared `Robots` team with a restricted set of permissions, and either creating a token for that team or create a robot user, adding them to the team, and creating a token on that user.
-Do whatever makes sense for your team.
+Do whatever makes sense for your org.

 This token will be referred to below as the "robot" token.